Michaelbecze/blog/_posts/2026-02-28-VXLAN-Using-Bridge-Groups.md

  host-reachability protocol bgp
  member vni 10010 ingress-replication
 ```
-Then we are going to create an EVPN instance and tell it to using VXLAN for encaplsuation and ingress replication for our BUM traffic.
+Then we are going to create an EVPN instance and tell it to use VXLAN for encapsulation and ingress replication for our BUM traffic.
 ```
 l2vpn evpn
  replication-type ingress